 For a variation, add ½ cup of broken, dehydrated soy curls to the soup when you add the diced fire roasted tomatoes and broth.
 Yum!

 1 cup chopped red pepper

-1 cob of sweet corn with corn cut off the cob OR ⅓ cup frozen sweet corn
+1 ear of sweet corn with corn cut off the cob (OR ½ cup frozen sweetcorn)

 2 bay leaves

-1 14 ounce can of fire roasted tomatoes with green chiles (I used Muir Glen)
+14.5 ounce can of diced fire roasted tomatoes

-2. Add tomatoes, broth and water.
-Bring to boil over high heat.
-Once boiling, add black-eyed peas, cover with a lid, and turn the heat down to low.
-Simmer for 10 minutes.
-Remove the lid, stir in lemon juice, and taste.
-Adjust seasonings, if needed.
-Serve with your favorite cornbread.
+3. Stir in the fire roasted diced tomatoes and broth.
+Bring to a boil over high heat.
+Once boiling, add black-eyed peas, cover with a lid, and turn the heat down to medium-low.
+Simmer for 15-20 minutes.
+Taste, and adjust seasonings, if needed.
+Serve.